gdbooks/TileBasedGamesInOpenTK/DepthBuffer.md

   * Allows us to hard code the depth value for the next draw call

 Out of all these functions, we only need SetDepth.
 Before rendering a tile or the character or anything we're going to explicitly set it's z-depth by calling **SetDepth**.
 This way we can be in total controll!
 The only question is, how to we figure out the depth of a thing (tile, character, item, etc...)???
 Oh, and what resolution depth buffer do we need?

+The image of the depth buffer we saw in the last section on this page actually gives us a pretty decent strategy for dealing with depth.
+The further down something is the higher it's depth.
+The further right something is, the higher it's depth!
+Here is a pretty good demonstration of what i mean: